maisam2004/travel_planning_project/readm.md

 ### Features

-Explore the rich features of YourTravelApp, meticulously crafted to offer users an immersive and dynamic journey.
+Explore the rich features of TravelApp, meticulously crafted to offer users an immersive and dynamic journey.
 Leveraging the power of Flask and a robust database system, every corner of the application pulsates with interactivity, ensuring seamless navigation and personalized experiences tailored to each user's preferences.

 1. **Responsive Design:**